 Moving to Malaysia to Study

 Any individual who wishes to move to Malaysia in pursuit of education would need to present a Malaysian student visa (Approval Letter) at the Immigration Department.
-Applications can only be made after he or she is accepted by a Malaysian educational institution.
-Upon receiving an approval letter, the applicant any need to apply for an entry visa depending on his or her country of residence.
+Applications can only be made after they are accepted by a Malaysian educational institution.
+Upon receiving an approval letter, the applicant needs to apply for an entry visa depending on his or her country of residence.

 Moving to Malaysia for Family Reunification